guyroyse/gilded-rose-javascript/README.md

-If you want to get cracking on the JavaScript source then do this:

-    git clone git@github.com:guyroyse/gilded-rose-javascript.git

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran